buffet-time/buffet-time/README.md

 ### Hello!
-I'm Daniel Turcich a passionate TypeScript developer 👋
+I'm Daniel Turčić a passionate TypeScript developer 👋

 - 🔭 I’m currently working on: https://Leaderboards.gg & https://musicChartMaker.com
 - 🌱 I’m currently learning: How to be a good father and partner